testernetes/gkube/README.md

 ### WithJSONPath

 To be used in conjunction with the `Object` or `Objects` helpers.
-It transforms the object by the given expression and runs sa nested matcher against the result(s).
+It transforms the object by the given expression and runs a nested matcher against the result(s).

 See Kubernetes documentation for more details and examples for JSONPath: https://kubernetes.io/docs/reference/kubectl/jsonpath/